Criteria Guide

 - Obsessions, compulsions, or both are present.

-- Obsessions are recurrent and persistent thoughts, urges, or images that are experienced as intrusive and unwanted and usually cause anxiety or distress.
+- Obsessions are recurrent and persistent thoughts, urges, or images that are experienced as intrusive and unwanted.

-- The person attempts to ignore, suppress, or neutralize obsessions with another thought or action.
+- The person attempts to ignore, suppress, or neutralize the obsessions with another thought or action.

 Criterion B